 Absent legislation providing appropriations for the Department of Homeland Security (DHS) for FY2014, the Department implemented a shutdown furlough on October 1, 2013.
 Operations of different components were affected to varying degrees by the shutdown.
 While an estimated 31,295 employees were furloughed, roughly 85% of the department's workforce continued with their duties that day, due to exceptions identified in current interpretations of law.
-Some DHS employees have since been recalled to work since the furloughs began on the basis of unanticipated needs (such as disaster preparedness activities) or the enactment of appropriations legislation.
+Some DHS employees were recalled to work after the furloughs began on the basis of unanticipated needs (such as disaster preparedness activities) or the enactment of appropriations legislation that temporarily covered personnel costs.

-While the DHS shutdown contingency plan's data on staffing and exemptions from furloughs is not a perfect metric for the broad impacts of the lapse in annual appropriations, some of the data provided by DHS lend a perspective on some of the effects on the department's staffing and operations as the funding gap continues.
+While the DHS shutdown contingency plan's data on staffing and exemptions from furloughs is not a perfect metric for the broad impacts of the lapse in annual appropriations, some of the data provided by DHS lend a perspective on some of the effects on the department's staffing and operations during the funding gap until fuller post-shutdown reviews are completed.

-Even though most of DHS continues to work through the shutdown, most of the department's civilian employees are not being paid.
-A handful of activities are paid for through multi-year appropriations or other revenues, however, and employees working in those programs are continuing to be paid on schedule.
+Even though most of DHS continued to work through the shutdown, most of the department's civilian employees were not being paid until the lapse was resolved.
+A handful of activities were paid for through multi-year appropriations or other revenues, however, and employees working in those programs continued to be paid on schedule.

-Several pieces of legislation have been introduced that would impact the funding status of the department, allowing it to either pay employees or restore operations to varying degrees.
-The one measure enacted as of this writing, the Pay Our Military Act (P.L.
-113-39), returned almost 5,800 furloughed Coast Guard civilian employees to work and restored pay for active military personnel and the civilian federal employees and the contractors that support them.
+During the funding lapse, several pieces of legislation were introduced that would have impacted the funding status of the department, allowing it to either pay employees or restore operations to varying degrees.
+Two of these were enacted.

+The Pay Our Military Act (P.L.
+113-39) returned almost 5,800 furloughed Coast Guard civilian employees to work and restored pay for active military personnel and the civilian federal employees and the contractors that support them.